SoulFireMage/Katiya_Starship/content/mathsummaries/Information Geometry_ Leverage Map.md

 **Geometric meaning:** You can't estimate better than the "curvature" of the likelihood allows.
 The Fisher information is literally the precision limit imposed by the data.

-**Why it matters:** This is *the* fundamental limit of inference.
+**Importance:** This is *the* fundamental limit of inference.
 It explains why some parameters are easy to estimate (high Fisher information) and others hard (low).
 Maximum likelihood estimators achieve this bound asymptotically—they're geometrically optimal.

 **2. Fisher-Rao Metric Uniqueness (Čencov's Theorem)**
 > *The Fisher-Rao metric is (up to scale) the unique Riemannian metric on statistical manifolds that is invariant under sufficient statistics / Markov morphisms.*

-**Why it matters:** The Fisher metric isn't an arbitrary choice—it's *forced* by requiring that the geometry respects statistical structure.
+**Importance:** The Fisher metric isn't an arbitrary choice—it's *forced* by requiring that the geometry respects statistical structure.
 Coarse-graining (marginalization, noise) shouldn't change intrinsic geometric quantities.
 Only Fisher-Rao satisfies this.

 This is like how the Euclidean metric is forced by requiring rotation/translation invariance.
 The Fisher metric is forced by requiring "statistical invariance."